izunnaobiora/portfolio/README.md

 hoping to use some of the useful responsive buttons included with the template to make something interesting.
 Also I want to add more text to the website (photo titles, artist statements, etc.) but those aren't written quite yet

+All of the copywrite information is included, but if you want to see where I got the original template from, it is on: www.myresponsee.com/free-responsive-website-templates/